Xtendera/Coindoro/README.md

 Welcome to the currency-based time tracking app!
 This lets you earn coins that you can spend on breaks!

+**Focus Time**: This is time for you to work!
+Lock in so you can earn coins!
+**Free Time**: This is time you can "purchase" by spending coins.
+Play games, watch videos, or even code!
+The choice is yours!

+*This project was made for the Siege challenge by HackClub.
+Thank you!*

 ## Run Instructions

 Install the project dependencies: